tbee/giwth/README.md

 Parameterized tests, as provided by the testing framework, or standard Java records and lists can be used to replace them.

 ## Sequence
-Like Cucumber Giwth allows the user to mix and match given, when and then; it does not enforce only three steps.
+Like Cucumber, Giwth allows the user to mix and match given, when and then; it does not enforce only three steps.
 The question of course is if it is wise to do that, but that is left to the discretion of the user.